Gitbank

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves the live USD price of an Ondo tokenized stock from the Pyth oracle, specifying the resource and action distinctly from sibling tools such as list_stocks or get_transactions.
+The description clearly states it 'Get the live USD price of an Ondo tokenized stock from the Pyth oracle,' specifying the verb, resource, and data source.
+It distinguishes from siblings like list_stocks (which lists stocks rather than prices) and other get_ tools by its specific focus on live price.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.